-It was a place haunted by history, where corpses had floated in the bay just a decade earlier when Japanese troops occupied the police station, and everybody had a secret about what they did during the war.
+It was a place haunted by history, where everybody had a secret about what they did during the war.

 Life was unpredictable for the band of beer-swilling misfits that staffed Tai O Police Station.
 Some said they needed reining in.
 But when a stranger was murdered on a beach, accused of being a Communist spy, Lee found himself on an unexpected collision course with his own masters in Central.
 Who had the dead man been working for?
 What did the secret agents know?
 Why was Central so eager to brush the execution aside?
 And who or what really was the ‘tiger’?

 “Saeki paints a colourful portrait of Hong Kong in the 1950s, capturing the spirit of the times in this page-turning police thriller.
 Sometimes hilarious, and sometimes deadly serious, readers will be fascinated by the intrigue and politics of the era.
 Though Hong Kong — especially Tai O — has certainly changed over the past century, local readers will find Simon Lee’s world a familiar place, and yet also learn many secrets of the former colony…” — Ray Hecht, author of South China Morning Blues